NZLII Home | Databases | WorldLII | Search | Feedback

 Database Search | Name Search | Recent Articles | Noteup | LawCite | Download | Help

-Keith, Kenneth --- "Concerning Choice: On the Roles of Lawyers" [2002] VUWLawRw 48; (2002) 33(3&4) Victoria University of Wellington Law Review 661
+Keith, Kenneth --- "Concerning Choice: on the Roles of Lawyers" [2002] VUWLawRw 48; (2002) 33(3&4) Victoria University of Wellington Law Review 661

 CONCERNING CHOICE: ON THE ROLES OF LAWYERS